dpretet/axi-crossbar/doc/architecture.md

 BUSER and RUSER).
 These bus fields of the AMBA channels can be activated individually, e.g. for address channel only and configured to any width.
 This applies for both AXI4 and AXI4-lite configuration.

+### Ordering rules

+The core supports outstanding requests, and so manages traffic queues.
+However, the core doesn't support reodering to enhance traffic and so the user can be sure the read or the write requests will be issued to the master interface(s) in the same order than received on a slave interface.

+Read and write traffic are totally uncorrelated, no ordering can be garanteed between the read / write channels.

+The odering rules mentioned above are applicable only on a slave interface, and so concurrent slaves traffic can be served in a different way than the requests are received.

+The odering rules mentioned above imply device or memory regions accesses are managed in the same way.

 ### AXI4-lite specificities